aknot242/nim-templating-lab-docs/docs/README.md

 1. Click the green **+ Create** button in the upper right corner.

     At this point we have the choice to create a new augment template from scratch, or to import an existing one.
 An augment template bundle has been created for you, so select **Import**.

 1. Click **Browse** to browse the JumpHost's file system for the template we wish to import.

 1. Select the `custom_404_augment.tar.gz` file, and click **Open**.

-This augment was designed to be used with the base template we used earlier in the lab.
+    This augment template was designed to be used with the base template we used earlier in the lab.
 It adds the capability to intercept 404 responses from the upstream, and respond with a custom html page.
 Yes, the custom response page has cats.
 This is fine.

 1. Click the green **Parse** button in the lower right to scan and analyze the contents of this template bundle.